tekal-ai/memorable-backend-test-fork/README.md

     - The code must be in a new branch and pointing to dev branch
     - The change must include the new endpoint and the logic to change the status of the brand
     - A modification in the thunder client configuration (using the thunder client extension ui) with the test of the new endpoint
+- diego.medina@memorable.io with the email subject “Tech Test Questions - BackEnd Developer”.

+### Evaluation criteria
+We’d like you to demonstrate your ability to produce high-quality code.
+We will focus particularly on:
+- Extensibility
+- Reusability
+- Readability

 ## App structure